TracFone Wireless: Roaming and repair issues

 On February 9, 2007, a preliminary settlement in a class-action lawsuit against TracFone was carried out by Jeanette Wagner, and approved in the Boone County Circuit Court in Kentucky.
 The complainants alleged that TracFone misled consumers by charging a roaming rate in their home calling area (they were charged for 2 units per minute, not the usual 1 unit per minute), and that it refused to extend their prepaid service time during handset repairs.
 As a result of the settlement, Tracfone gave each of their customers an extra 20 units of airtime.

 Misleading "unlimited" plan claims

 In January 2015, the Federal Trade Commission started a class action lawsuit naming TracFone and its affiliates, saying that the company cut off or slowed down "unlimited" data to its customers after they reached a fixed 30-day limit.
-TracFone was being sued over lying to their consumers about "unlimited" data.
 This led to $40 million in consumer refunds as a result.